galahad-creative/idle-mmo-wiki/en/character/classes.md

 # Classes
-IdleMMO features diverse classes, each with unique effects, and talents that influence their effectiveness in various tasks.
-Combat talents, which are stat boosts, are automatically granted as characters reach specific levels.
+IdleMMO offers a variety of classes, each with unique effects and talents that enhance their performance in different tasks.
+Combat talents, which are stat boosts, are automatically granted as characters reach certain levels.

 ----------